A1eNaz/Xenia-Settings/README.md

 custom_font_path = "C:/Xenia/Conv.ttf"<br>
 Must be with forward /, not back \.<br>
 [video](https://youtu.be/AWLHrMNl2CU) by Sowa_95 shows it in action with some games.

-How do i play games on Xenia with Online Support?
-- You can get it from this [link.](https://github.com/AdrianCassar/xenia-canary/wiki)

 Why do my XBLA games play on Trial mode?</br>
 Why do my DLCs not work?